The HSU Difference

-Our students will tell you that they came here to be part of that Family.
-Our alumni will tell you, from all around the world, that they are still part of the HSU Family.
+Our students will tell you that they came here to be part of that Community.
+Our alumni will tell you, from all around the world, that they are still part of the HSU Community.

 Prospective students who visit HSU tell us all the time, “I just knew HSU was where I was supposed to be.”
 Our campus is welcoming and not intimidating.
-Everything is easy to find – even the bowling alley – and all classes are within quick walks of residential buildings.
+Everything is easy to find and all classes are within quick walks of residential buildings.